ChilukaNandhini/Smart-Feedback-Collection-and-Analysis-System/README.md

+This is full stack project which uses sentiment analysis to analyze the feedback of all user weather it is positive , negative or neutral using chart.js.
 In this read me file I'm uploading all document's drive links related to my "Smart Feedback Collection and Analysis System" Execution Video link: https://drive.google.com/file/d/1ixsG9QexEvqCiZMeiikWeK0tNPfPzMGh/view?usp=drivesdk

 Project Report link: https://drive.google.com/file/d/1Mht3ZFInI0njwQN6LaLF4YoM8A4KAWh9/view?usp=drivesdk